 Final scarification stage: for the last stage, cut a quarter of an inch into the soil using the scarifier’s blades to create a perfect spot for new seed to be sowed.

 I also recommend you watch Lawnsmith’s video on how to carry out scarification:

 When is the best time of year for lawn scarification?

-Scarification should always be carried out on a dry day in the afternoon.
+Choosing the right time of year during which you scarify can help to promote growth and a speedy recovery.
+This most often means carrying out the process during warm, wet, and sunny weather, however the scarification itself should always be carried out on a dry day on a dry lawn.
 Otherwise, you may find wet thatch clogs up your scarifier much quicker, and it’s more difficult to tidy up.